Leslie Parrish

-Leslie Parrish (born Marjorie Hellen; March 13, 1935) is an American retired actress, activist, environmentalist, writer, and producer.
+Leslie Maria Parrish (born Marjorie Hellen; March 18, 1935 – November 14, 2025) was an American actress, activist, environmentalist, writer and producer.
 She worked under her birth name for six years before changing it in 1959.

 Early life

+Marjorie Hellen was born in Melrose, Massachusetts on March 18, 1935.

-As a child, Parrish lived in Massachusetts, Pennsylvania, New York, and New Jersey.
+As a child, Parrish lived in Massachusetts, Pennsylvania, New York and New Jersey.
 At the age of 10, her family finally settled in Upper Black Eddy, Pennsylvania.
 At the age of 14, Parrish was a talented and promising piano and composition student at the Philadelphia Conservatory of Music.
 At the age of 16, Parrish earned money for her tuition by working as a maid and a waitress, and by teaching piano.
 At the age of 18, to earn enough money to continue her education at the Conservatory, her mother persuaded her to become a model for one year.

 Modeling and acting

 In April 1954, as a 19-year-old model with the Conover Agency in New York City, Parrish was under contract to NBC-TV as "Miss Color TV" (she was used during broadcasts as a human test pattern to check accuracy of skin tones).
 She was quickly discovered and signed with Twentieth Century Fox in Hollywood.
 In 1956, she was put under contract to Metro-Goldwyn-Mayer.
 Because acting allowed her to help her family financially, she remained in Hollywood and gave up her career in music.